geopozo/pozo-py/docs/en/users/INTERNALS.md

 graph1.add_tracks(track1)
 len(graph1.get_tracks(track1, track2)) == 1
 ```
-* `pozo.HasLog("MNEMONIC")` will search every data for a particular object and return the pozo Object your looking for if it finds it.
+* `pozo.HasLog("MNEMONIC")` will search every data for a particular object and return the pozo Object you're looking for if it finds it.